 Sociology Lens content is organized into three broad categories.
 When submitting, please indicate clearly which ONE content type your post relates to.

-Most of the blog posts on Sociology Lens will fall under the category of ‘Opinion’.
+Most of the articles on Sociology Lens will fall under the category of ‘Opinion’.
 Opinion pieces should provide substantive commentary of contemporary issues in the context of sociology.
 This may include recent public events and trends, as well as discipline specific issues and other topics which are relevant to the academic and professional sociology community, and members of the public.

-Blog posts under the ‘People’ category will include profiles, biographies, and interviews of key figures within Sociology research.
+Articles under the ‘People’ category will include profiles, biographies, and interviews of key figures within Sociology research.
 Full consent from those interviewed or profiled will need to be provided prior to publication.

 Books & arts

-Blog posts in the ‘Books and arts’ category include perspectives on a new book or article and what it offers for your field.
+Articles in the ‘Books and arts’ category include perspectives on a new book or article and what it offers for your field.
 Commentaries relating to film, music, arts, and events such as festivals may also be included.

 Content published on Sociology Lens are organized by topic.
 Please select no more than FIVE key topics from the following list to which your post applies: